top of page

 Including

-Chuck gathered other interested parties and partnered with non-profit Love INC's (now Love Columbia) team.
-Co-founder and Program Director, Jane Williams, pointed out, "people with disabilities have always had double-digit unemployment rates.
-Finding a job is often their number one issue."
-Along with Pat McMurry, co-founder and then Executive Director, they spent the next two years formulating a plan, engaging community partners, (including, BCFR, Welcome Home, Woodhaven, ACT, Job Point, Veteran's Administration and others), and raising support.
+Chuck put together a team of other people passionate about inclusion and partnered with a fellow non-profit Love INC (now Love Columbia).
+Jane Williams, Co-founder and Program Director echoed the need for non-profits like Love Coffee when she said, “people with disabilities have always had double-digit unemployment rates.
+Rinding a job is often their number one issue.”
+Along with Pat McMurry, co-founder and then Executive Director, they spend the next two years formulating a plan, connecting with community partners, and raising support.

 Launch

-Love Coffee opened in 2020 two months before the COVID 19 outbreak.
-Love Coffee's mission proved to be very compelling to Columbian's and community support for the effort kept the cafe going.
+Love Coffee opened in 2020, just two months before the COVID-19 outbreak.
+Despite the setbacks, Love Coffee’s mission proved to be very compelling to Columbians, and community support for the effort kept the cafe going.

 On the Loop & In the District!

-In 2021 Tiger Hotel owner Glyn Laverick, embraced Love Coffee's mission with a passion - and a generous offer to grant lease space on 8th street in the hotel.
-Love Coffee Tiger Hotel opened in November of 2021
+In 2021, Tiger Hotel owner Glyn Laverick embraced Love Coffee’s mission with a passion - and a generous offer to grant lease space on 8th street in the hotel.
+Love Coffee at the Tiger Hotel opened in November of 2021.

 Inclusion!

-Love Coffee now creates a welcoming environment for community engagement, delicious food and drink items, and many opportunities for inclusion and meaningful employment.
-The cafe has a full coffee bar and serves artisan baked goods, along with a small breakfast and lunch menu.
+Love Coffee now created a welcoming environment for community engagement, delicious food and drink, and many opportunities for inclusion and meaningful employment.
+The cafe has a full coffee bar, serves artisan baked goods, and offers a breakfast and lunch menu.
 Everything is made from scratch and produced with the care of our amazing team of mission employees.

 Karen, Victoria, Micah, and Nick stand in a kitchen behind a table full of baked cookies.